guanegonzalez/MSDS692-Final_Project-Vanessa_Gonzalez/README.md

 Two.MATH112              : num  2009 2010 2013 2009 2009 ...
 One.MATH111              : num  2009 2009 2013 2009 2009 ...
 One.CSCI101              : num  NA NA NA NA NA ...

+### Process for project/Major tools used

+This project was completed utilizing:
+* IBM Cognos -  to query the University data base and produce seven different csv files from different tables.
+* Tableau – to clean, format, and combine csv files into two main files.
+Data was pivoted and summarized to produce the desire order of variables and information.
+* R – Used to modify, and analyze the two main data sets.
+R files are located at:
+* A youtube presentation is located at:

 # EDA (Exploratory Data Analysis)
 ## Data Preparation and EDA